Impact Water - Arizona

 Arizona Water Chatbot

 The Water Chatbot is enhancing access to reliable information on water-related topics, improving decision-making by providing quick and efficient responses to water-related inquiries as well as reducing the need for manual research and analysis.
 The collection of user-generated questions is in turn being compiled to inform further development of tools and messages.
-The project is led by ASU’s College of Integrative Sciences and Arts as part of the Water Futures & Water and Technology Translation workstream.
+The project is led by ASU’s College of Integrative Sciences and Arts.
 Learn more